jeffmyersjr/Unit1-HW-FinTechCaseStudy/README.md

 **If you were to advise the company, what products or services would you suggest they offer?**

-I would advise Fidelity to offer up flexible within their investment strategy - the option to limit certain asset classes, offer an ESG strategy, an incoming producing strategy, etc. If possible, having Fidelity change its cost structure to a subscription based model similar to Schwab or Merrill.
+I would advise Fidelity to offer up flexiblility within their investment strategy - the option to limit certain asset classes, offer an ESG strategy, an income producing strategy, etc. If possible, having Fidelity change its cost structure to a subscription based model similar to Schwab or Merrill.

 **Why do you think that offering this product or service would benefit the company?**

 I think consumers would appreciate the customization and option to change their investment strategy.
-Research shows younger investors want an ESG strategy or socially conscience option with investing.
+Research shows younger investors want an ESG strategy or socially conscience option while investing.
 I think Fidelity would be adapting to changing demographics.
 I believe changing the cost structure would also adapt to younger generations and their competitors who are targeting a generation where subscription pricing is a common theme across many industries and products.

 **What technologies would this additional product or service utilize?**